hlawrence1/international-baccalaureate_internal-assessment_template/README.md

 # Interview
 [add your transcription and/or notes from your client interview in this format:

-clients name: "I have this problem you see..."
+Henry: "I have this problem where I always forget to turn the lights off and leave the room.
+I wish there was a way where I can check to make sure im not wasting electricity and not having a big electricity bill."

-student: "Oh, really?
+Me: "Oh, really?
 Tell me more about that, please"]